Running a Clojure Uberjar inside Docker

 downloaded whenever a new container is being started from the

 image.
-That way a simple restart will always fetch the most recent
+That way a simple restart will always fetch the most

-the container, deleting the image, creating a new image and
+process of destroying the container, deleting the image,

-starting up a new container.
+creating a new image and starting up a new container.